T3nb3w/AsepPersist/README.md

 3. Writes the path as a `REG_SZ` value named `AutoStart`
 4. Closes the registry handle cleanly via RAII (`AutoRegCloseKey`)

 On the next boot, Windows reads `RunOnce`, launches the executable, then deletes the entry.
-But since the EXE is now running again, it re-installs the entry on the *next* shutdown — perpetuating the cycle indefinitely.
+But since the EXE is now running again, it re-installs the entry on the *next* shutdown,  perpetuating the cycle indefinitely.

 ---